 RPG Hero Class Prompts: 10 Party Role Templates

-Ten character-class prompts for a full RPG party — tank, mage, healer, rogue, ranger, bard, paladin, monk, summoner, warlock — each with readable silhouette and signature gear.
+Ten character-class prompts for a full RPG party — tank, mage, healer, rogue, ranger, bard, paladin, monk, summoner, warlock — tested on Midjourney V8.1, each with a readable silhouette and signature gear.

 What an RPG class prompt needs